PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Event/attendeesCheckInStatus/variables/attendeesCheckInStatus.md

 The parent object representing the event.
 It contains information about the event, including the ID.

+## Returns

+A promise that resolves to an array of objects.
+Each object contains information about an attendee of the event, including the user document and the check-in document.

 ## See

  - EventAttendee - The EventAttendee model used to interact with the event attendees collection in the database.